owncloud-archive/documentation/admin_manual/installation/deployment_recommendations.rst

 Operating System
 ^^^^^^^^^^^^^^^^

-We are dependent on distributions that offer an easy way to install the various components in up-to-date versions. ownCloud has a partnership with RedHat and SUSE for customers who need commercial support.
+ownCloud is dependent on distributions that offer an easy way to install the various components in up-to-date versions.
+From our experience, we strongly recommend to use Ubuntu 16.04 LTS, since all the required dependencies are included out of the box.
 Canonical, the parent company of Ubuntu Linux, also offers enterprise service and support.

-Debian and Ubuntu are free of cost, and include newer software packages.
+ownCloud has a partnership with RedHat and SUSE for customers who need commercial support.
 CentOS is the community-supported free-of-cost Red Hat Enterprise Linux clone. openSUSE is community-supported, and includes many of the same system administration tools as SUSE Linux Enterprise Server.

 Web server
 ^^^^^^^^^^